rizumita/Sede/README.md

 ### Create views

-@Seeder provides a model's data and dispatches messages.
+@Seeded provides a model's data and dispatches messages.

 @Router provides a routing function.